renatobrf/kindle-teca/docs/startup.md

+<p>In this session, I highlight stories of Brazilian startups that could be ranked among the most creative in the world, given the limited resources available and the challenges of doing business in this country.</p>

 ## Highlights
-- Ponto de inflexão (Wise Up), by Flavio Augusto
+- Ponto de inflexão (*Wise Up*), by Flavio Augusto
 - Organizacoes Infinitas, by Junior Borneli
-- O cientista e o executivo (iFood), by Diego Barreto
+- O cientista e o executivo (*iFood*), by Diego Barreto
 - O vale da estranheza, por Anna Wiener
     - "todos no vale do silicio tem historias de quase sucesso"
     - "a escalada exponencial de startups que deram certo"